dkallen78/Mathemagicus-Version-2.0/README.md

 Included in this project are the html, css, and js files.
 Also included is a .rar file with all the assets used in the game.

-### Up next: sequence hints, maybe number rounding, eliminating redundancy
+### Up next: maybe number rounding, eliminating redundancy

-I need to make the hint functionality for sequences.
-I think that will be pretty easy... (famous last words)

 I've got a program that does number rounding that I might put in if I find the right way to implement it.

+I've also got a lot of code redundancy that I can likely remove.
+Some of my code is the way it is because it works, not because it's the most effecient way to do things.
+I want to go through the whole program at a later point and simplify things.

 ## 11/26/17

+### Update 2

+I put in the sequence hints functionality.
+One thing I've noticed about sequences, finding the next number in an incremental sequence is a pain.
+I'm keeping it for now, but it's tricky; I need to use my stop time functionality to get it in 10 seconds!

 ### Update